What are trauma-informed practices?

 Watch: Trauma-Informed Care: Putting Humanity Back Into Human Services

 This exclusive training webcast for people working in helper professions provides an overview of trauma, explores trauma in the workplace, provides an overview of trauma-informed care, and explores trauma-informed supervision.
 Watch the video.
-Contact Resilient Wisconsin with questions about this training.
+Contact Resilient Wisconsin with questions about this training. *This webcast is offered for general education only.
+There is no certificate or continuing education hours offered for viewing this webcast.*

 Use these Resilient Wisconsin resources to guide your work.